Shirakumo/maiden/README.md

   some-field)
 ```

 `with-awaiting` is very similar to `define-handler`, with the exception that it doesn't take a name, and instead of a consumer name at the beginning it needs a core or consumer instance.
 It also takes one extra option that is otherwise unused, the `:timeout`.
+Another required extra is the "setup form" after the arglist.
+In order to properly manage everything and ensure no race conditions may occur in the system, you must initiate the process that will prompt the eventual response event in this setup form.
+If you initiate it before then, the response event might be sent out before the temporary handler is set up in the system and it'll appear as if it never arrived at all.

 And that's pretty much all of the basics.
 As mentioned above, take a look at the subsystems this project includes, as they will help you with all sorts of common tasks and problems revolving around chat systems and so on.